 This Té de Jengibre Recipe (Ginger Tea) is one of our favorite Christmas traditions when temperatures drop, and even in the Dominican Rep. we need a hot drink.

 When I worked in an office in Santo Domingo the conserje would do the rounds every morning with a tray rattling with mugs of real te de jengibre -- ginger tea -- that she brewed herself using fresh ginger root.

 Apart from requesting a reduced sugar version, I was an instant convert and soon became addicted to this delicious beverage, which is reputed to have a cleansing effect.
 I can also testify to its efficiency as a much-needed mid-morning pick-me-up.

-Another refreshing Dominican tea is limoncillo or lemongrass tea, made with the leaves of the lemongrass plant that grows abundantly in the countryside here.
-As its name suggests it has a lemony flavour and like ginger tea, it is believed to be good for the digestive system.
+Another refreshing Dominican tea is limoncillo or lemongrass tea made with the leaves of the lemongrass plant that grows abundantly in the countryside here.
+As its name suggests it has a lemony flavor and like ginger tea, it is believed to be good for the digestive system.

 - 4 cinnamon sticks

 - Sugar , , sweetener, or honey, to taste

 Boiling: Boil the cinnamon sticks in 8 cups of water until the water is lightly colored.
 Remove the cinnamon.
 Add the ginger roots and boil for 5 minutes.

 Serving: Remove the ginger and add sugar to taste.
 Serve hot with cookies of your preference.